UBC-MDS/programming-in-python-for-data-science/slides/module2_18.md

 ---

-Ok so great, we can cut out creating intermediate variable but now we just have a really long line of code and it’s a bit hard to read.
+Great, we can cut out creating intermediate variable but now we just have a really long line of code and it’s a bit hard to read.

 How can we make this easier to understand?
 In this course, we suggest giving a new line for each method.
 We can do